 California AB 5

-Governor Cuomo and the Legislature are signaling groundbreaking changes to the gig economy and companies' ability to utilize independent contractors.
-In advance of anticipated heightened enforcement, companies would be wise to look to their existing independent contractor relationships to ensure they comport with current laws and regulations.
-FordHarrison will be carefully monitoring the task force's progress as well as any proposed legislation and providing regular updates.
+Governor Cuomo and the Legislature are signaling groundbreaking changes to the gig economy and organisations' ability to use independent contractors.
+In advance of anticipated heightened enforcement, organisations would be wise to look to their existing independent contractor relationships to ensure they comport with current laws and regulations.